This page was updated on 14 January 2021. To view changes, please see page updates

 The Family Roadmap

-As discussed earlier, this is a great tool to use with the carer household and age-appropriate children.
-It may be useful when unpacking problems that may be leading to a placement change or even when children are refusing to return to placements.
+As discussed earlier, The Family Roadmap is a great tool to use with the carer household and age-appropriate children.
+It may be useful when unpacking problems that may be leading to a change of care arrangement or even when children are refusing to return to a care arrangement.

 It is used to engage the family—not just one person specifically.
 It identifies what family life is at its best and at its worst, and then helps the family to see what strengths and resources they already have in place to build the family up and work towards life at its best again.